About Third Party Liability Casualty Recoveries

 - Should the case change hands because of staff turnover, TPL will notify you by letter of the new worker assigned to your case.

 - The assigned A/I sends the requestor a subrogation letter, and if necessary also requests any additional details needed to proceed.
-If you have any inquiries related to your request, please contact the A/I and reference the CIS# (TPL assigned case number, which is actually your client’s MA recipient identification number) and DOI.
-After all necessary details have been received; the A/I will submit a request for a statement of claim to be created.
+If you have any inquiries related to your request, please contact the A/I and reference the Client Information System (CIS) number (TPL assigned case number, which is actually your client’s Medical Assistance recipient identification number) and DOI.
+After all necessary details have been received, the A/I will submit a request for a SOC to be created.

-- A completed SOC includes claims paid by MA and by any MCO that the client was enrolled in relating to the incident and also any cash assistance that was paid to the recipient or paid for any child the recipient has a legal responsibility to provide for.
+- A completed SOC includes claims paid by Medical Assistance and by any managed care organization (MCO) in which the client was enrolled relating to the incident and also any cash assistance that was paid to the recipient or paid for any child for which the recipient has a legal responsibility to provide.

 - When the case settles, provide the assigned A/I a proposed distribution sheet (PDS) to initiate negotiations of TPL’s claim.